 From the moment you turn onto the private driveway of this 16th Century Country House you can tell you are somewhere very special.
-Set in two acres of gardens, surrounded by green fields and overlooking the river Nith (where you can spend the day fishing), Blackaddie House Hotel is a beautifully restored 16th-century rectory.
-The centrepiece is the elegant dining room with windows on two sides.
-Expect a main hall adorned with antlers leading into a lounge and bar, home to a welcoming fire.
+Set in two acres of gardens, surrounded by green fields and overlooking the River Nith (where you can spend the day fishing), Blackaddie House Hotel is a beautifully restored 16th-century rectory.
+The centerpiece is the elegant dining room with windows on two sides.
+Expect the main hall adorned with antlers leading into a lounge and bar, home to a welcoming fire.
 Beyond the lounge is the library, which is full of comfy sofas and books.
 There is more comfy seating in the conservatory, offering views over part of the garden and along the river.
-Beyond the hotel itself are two acres of beautifully kept gardens.
+Beyond the hotel, itself are two acres of beautifully kept gardens.

 The highlight of a stay here is without a doubt the delicious food.
-The menu reflects Scotland’s outstanding natural larder from both land and sea and quality, provenance and freshness is the corner stone of Ian’s philosophy on food.
+The menu reflects Scotland’s outstanding natural larder from both land and sea and quality, provenance and freshness is the cornerstone of Ian’s philosophy on food.
 Menus change daily and they use only fresh products, which are local whenever and wherever possible.
-With two menus, a 5 course fine dining dinner menu and a three course TDH menu from which you could have only one course if you prefer, expect a serious gastronomic experience, but with a touch of fun.
+With two menus, a five-course fine dining dinner menu and a three-course TDH menu from which you could have only one course if you prefer, expect a serious gastronomic experience, but with a touch of fun.
 This is unfussy fine dining with a well deserved international reputation and many accolades and awards.